khargeprachi/neighborhood-Map-react/README.md

 ##Neighborhood Map (react)
 This project used create-react-app to create a listing of all Colleges in the specified neighborhood and highlight their location on the map .
 On clicking on every marker and the list option, an infoWindow pops up which display information about the current location.
 This information includes The college name, address and an image.

-#Dependecnies and How to start
+#Dependencies and How to start

-This is uses create-react-app, npm install and npm start to begin.
+This is uses create-react-app, npm install and npm run build to begin.
 Maps are loaded using Google Maps API.
 We install 'google-maps-react' and 'fetch-google-maps'.
 We need to register, create a project and get a Maps Javascript API key from google.